-Analysis The overlapping debt indicator measures the ability of the City's tax base to repay the debt obligations included by all of its governmental and quasi-governmental jurisdictions.
+Analysis The overlapping debt indicator measures the ability of the City's tax base to repay the debt obligations issued by all of its governmental and quasi-governmental jurisdictions.
 Overlapping debt as a percentage of the City's assessed valuation has fluctuated over the past five years due to variations in assessed valuation and reduction of principal balances from required debt service payments.
-The overlapping debt percentage dipped slightly in 2016. \Taken out per financial advisor suggestion.
+The balances from required debt service payments.
+The overlapping debt percentage dipped slightly in 2016.
+Taken out per financial advisor suggestion.